lincolnloop/django-debug-logging/README.rst

 * ``CACHE_EXTRA``: This determines whether the full details of each cache call are logged, or just the summary details.
 It defaults to `` False``.

+* ``BLACKLIST``: Add a list of url prefixes that you would like to exclude from logging here.
+The url for the Debug Logging frontend interface is added to this blacklist automatically.

 Running a Url Test
 ------------------